Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Frailty-based illness-death MSM

-As discussed earlier the frailty term, or equivalently, the random effect $b$ represents the unobserved heterogeneity among the individuals.
+As discussed earlier the frailty term, or equivalently, the random effect $b$ represents the unobserved heterogeneity among the individuals, which is assumed be unaffected by the treatment $a$ received.
 As such, the above conditional risk represents individual risk, and the risk contrasts the individual risk contrasts.
 We therefore have the individual risk difference (IRD) and the individual risk ratio (IRR).
-Under the random effects model, for $ i=1,2,...,n$, the predicted random effect is $\hat{b}_i = \E(b_i \mid O_i, \hat{\theta})$.\cite{vaida2000proportional} We then obtain the predicted IRD and the predicted IRR.
-For inference on these individual risk contrasts, Bayesian bootstrap\cite{kosorok2008introduction} may be used which, unlike the usual resampling with replacement, preserves each individual $i$ in the original data set.
+Under the random effects model, for $ i=1,2,...,n$, the predicted random effect is $\hat{b}_i = \E(b_i \mid O_i, \hat{\theta})$ \citep{vaida2000proportional}.
+We then obtain the predicted IRD and the predicted IRR.
+For inference on these individual risk contrasts, Bayesian bootstrap \citep{kosorok2008introduction} may be used which, unlike the usual resampling with replacement, preserves each individual $i$ in the original data set.
 Details of the Bayesian bootstrap are provided in the Supplementary Materials.
 Note that because $b$ is random, the common terminology in the literature is `predicted' instead of `estimated', and `prediction interval (PI)' instead of CI.